 We hope to see you in Natal!

-IMPORTANT: the deadline for Abstract Submission and payment of registration fee is 1st September, 2017.
+IMPORTANT: the deadline for Abstract Submission is 25th September, 2017.

 there are special room rates for the participants of MFUVI in the following hotels/hostels: